Skip to main content

 Do I have to switch from QuickBooks?

-No. The AI invoice processing system is built to integrate with QuickBooks Online, QuickBooks Desktop, Xero, NetSuite, or whatever accounting platform you already use.
+No. The system is built to integrate with QuickBooks Online, QuickBooks Desktop, Xero, NetSuite, or whatever accounting platform is already in use.
 Switching platforms is rarely the right answer.

 What if the AI extracts the wrong data from an invoice?

 Every invoice is routed to a human approver before payment is released.
-The approver sees the AI's extracted data, confidence indicators, and any flags.
-Approvers can edit fields or reject the invoice entirely.
+The approver sees the extracted data, confidence indicators, and any flags.
+Approvers can edit fields or reject the invoice.
 Mistakes are caught at approval, not after payment.

-How long does it take to roll out AI invoice processing?
+How long does it take to roll out?

-Most first systems ship in six to ten weeks from kickoff, including integrations with the accounting system, document intake, and approval routing.
-The first 30 days of live operation include a tuning period where the AI is reviewed against real invoices and adjusted based on what the team sees.
+Most first systems ship in six to ten weeks from kickoff, including integrations with the accounting system, document intake setup, and approval routing.
+The first 30 days of live operation include a tuning period where the system is reviewed against real invoices and adjusted.

 Is AI invoice processing secure?

-Yes, when it is built correctly.
-Preisser Solutions builds AI invoice processing systems with proper authentication, audit logging, encrypted data storage, and access controls.
-The system is hosted on infrastructure the client controls, and source code is delivered to the client.
-There is no third-party vendor with persistent access to the business's invoice data.
+Yes, when built correctly.
+Preisser Solutions builds these systems with proper authentication, audit logging, encrypted data storage, and access controls.
+The system is hosted on infrastructure the client controls, and source code is delivered to the client at handoff.

 What is the difference between AI invoice processing and OCR?

-OCR (optical character recognition) reads text from images.
+OCR reads text from an image.
 AI invoice processing uses OCR plus AI to extract structured fields, understand line items, match against existing records, validate, categorize, and route.
-OCR by itself produces a text dump; AI invoice processing produces an accounting-ready, approved transaction.
+OCR produces a text dump; AI invoice processing produces an accounting-ready, approved transaction.

 Get the time back your team spends on invoices

-Free scoping call with Tyler.
-We'll review the current AP workflow, identify where AI pays off, and send a fixed-price proposal.
+Schedule a scoping call with Preisser Solutions.
+We will review the current AP workflow, identify where AI produces the best return, and send a fixed-scope proposal.